 Why does CloudConvert charge per conversion when most tools have monthly limits?

-CloudConvert's pricing reflects actual underlying compute cost: a complex video transcode uses dramatically more resources than a PDF page extraction.
-Per-conversion budgets let users pay proportional to the work done.
+CloudConvert's pricing reflects actual underlying compute cost: a complex video transcode uses dramatically more resources than a PDF page extraction, and per-conversion budgets let users pay proportional to the work done.
 The trade-off is unpredictability for users whose workload mixes light and heavy conversions; subscription tools average that out at the price of charging light users more relative to actual usage.
+Per-minute metering (FreeConvert, Convertio) sits between the two models and tends to fit video and audio workloads better.

 Are these conversion services safe for confidential documents?

-All major services delete files after a configured retention period (1-24 hours typical).
-Most encrypt in transit and at rest.
-The risk is policy not technology: confidential documents are still uploaded to a third party.
-For sensitive legal, medical, or financial documents, prefer offline desktop apps (PDF24, the desktop versions of Smallpdf or iLovePDF) or self-host a converter (LibreOffice headless, ImageMagick) rather than uploading to a SaaS.
+All major services delete files after a configured retention period (typically 1-24 hours) and encrypt in transit and at rest.
+The risk is policy, not technology: confidential documents are still being uploaded to a third party.
+For sensitive legal, medical, or financial documents, prefer offline desktop apps (PDF24 desktop, the Smallpdf and iLovePDF desktop versions) or self-host a converter (LibreOffice headless plus ImageMagick) rather than uploading to a SaaS.

 Is the OCR quality across these tools comparable?

-Modern OCR is mostly Tesseract-based open source with vendor tuning on top.
-Quality differs more by document quality (scan resolution, contrast, language) than by vendor.
-For mission-critical OCR (legal documents, archival scans), test the same document across 2-3 services and pick the one with fewest errors on your typical inputs.
-Adobe Acrobat Pro still leads on the most demanding OCR workloads.
+Modern OCR is mostly Tesseract-based open source with vendor tuning layered on top, so quality differs more by document quality (scan resolution, contrast, language) than by vendor.
+For mission-critical OCR (legal documents, archival scans), test the same document across two or three services and pick the one with the fewest errors on your typical inputs.
+Adobe Acrobat Pro still leads on the most demanding OCR workloads but at a substantially higher monthly cost.

-Can I run a conversion service on-prem to avoid the SaaS upload?
+Can I run a conversion service on-premises to avoid the SaaS upload?

 Yes.
 CloudConvert offers an on-prem deployment via container; iLovePDF Enterprise has on-prem options; PDF24 desktop is fully offline; LibreOffice headless plus ImageMagick covers most general conversions for free.
-The trade: maintenance burden, slower iteration on new formats, and less polished UX.
-For high-volume sensitive workloads, on-prem is the right choice; for occasional ad-hoc conversion, SaaS is dramatically less work.
+The trade is maintenance burden, slower iteration on new formats, and less polished UX.
+For high-volume sensitive workloads, on-prem is the right call; for occasional ad-hoc conversion, SaaS is dramatically less work.

 What about ChatGPT or Claude for converting between formats?

 Useful for text-formatted conversions (Markdown to HTML, JSON to YAML, prose between languages).
-Not useful for binary formats (PDF, video, audio) where the underlying file structure cannot be inferred from text.
-For binary conversions, dedicated tools remain necessary; for text-format manipulation, an LLM is often faster than spinning up a CLI tool, especially on one-off transformations.
+Not useful for binary formats (PDF, video, audio) where the underlying file structure cannot be inferred from text alone.
+For binary conversions, dedicated tools remain necessary; for text-format manipulation, an LLM is often faster than spinning up a CLI tool, especially on one-off transformations where the format pair changes each time.

 The team behind subrupt.com.
 We track subscriptions, surface cheaper alternatives, and publish comparisons where the score formula is on the page so you can recompute it yourself.
 We do not claim 30,000 hours of testing.
 What we claim is live pricing from our database, a transparent composite score, and honest savings math against a category baseline.